 As you can see, it’s just the whole title – not very user or SEO friendly.
 Instead, you can click the “edit” button to shorten your permalink like so:

 It does not simply reflect every word in the title.
 Instead I have amended it to focus on just the most important keywords in the headline, which will be useful for Google when it comes to interpreting relevancy.

 I mentioned at the beginning of this post that using a SEO plugin for added functionality is a must and in this case Yoast is one of the best you can choose.
 Of the many reasons I consider the Yoast SEO plugin so invaluable is its per-post/page optimization options.

 If you’re not optimizing your posts and pages by filling in the fields above, you’re missing out on a few tricks:

-- The Focus Keyword allows you to assess how well optimized your post/page as a whole is for the primary keyword.
+- The Focus Keyphrase allows you to assess how well optimized your post/page as a whole is for your primary keyword (and synonyms)

 - The Meta Description allows you to create a manual description for your page/post.
 This will display in SERPs as well as in other places (such as social media sites).
-Writing manual descriptions can have a dramatically positive effect on click through rates.
+By default WordPress will use the first 55 words of your post as the excerpt, which may not always tell the whole story of what your post is actually about.
+So using this feature to write a manual description can be beneficial and have a dramatically positive effect on click through rates.

-Make sure that each page and post on your site is edited optimally for display in SERPs.
+To make things even easier, Yoast uses an intuitive red-yellow-green color coded system.
+So just make sure that each page and post on your site shows green lights to know that it is edited optimally for display in SERPs.